 Since completing my Ph.D., I have published numerous studies, and in 2015 I was honoured to be named a North American Society of Sport Management (NASSM) Research Fellow, recognising my research contributions to the field of sport management.
 Approximately 5% of all sport management researchers have received this award.

 In 2016 I co-authored a book titled Strategic Sport Communication, 2nd edition.
 Working with my co-authors, Drs.
 Paul M. Pedersen, Pamela Laucella, and Ted Kian, was a fantastic experience.
-The book is now being used in sport management and sport communication classrooms throughout the country, and as of 2019 we are working on a third edition of it.
-I recently completed my second book project, this time with Dr. Nancy Lough, as an editor.
-Our book, The Routledge Handbook of the Business of Women’s Sport, was published by Routledge in June 2019.
+We updated the book in 2020, publishing the third edition of it.
+The book is now being used in sport management and sport communication classrooms throughout the country.
+In 2019 I co-edited the book The Routledge Handbook of the Business of Women’s Sport along with my colleague Dr. Nancy Lough.